CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 > * CEO, CTO, CIO, CISO, other management.
 > * OSPO Staff.

-With the first bits of the EU Cyber Resilience Act (CRA) coming into effect in 2026, cybersecurity is required to become a primary aspect of product development.
+With the first bits of the EU Cyber Resilience Act (CRA) coming into effect in 2026, cybersecurity is required to become a important aspect of developing products with digital elements.
-A major part of this activity will relate to mapping out product dependencies, and ensure that each and every one of these are taken care of appropriately.
+One of the first steps in preparing for the CRA, will relate to mapping out product dependencies, and ensure that each one of these are _taken care of appropriately_.
-The vast majority of these dependencies are likely to be Open Source Software (OSS) components, and many of these are likely to get increased scrutiny from manufacturers in order to reduce security-related risks in their products.
+The vast majority (70-90%, according to [Linux Foundation](https://www.linuxfoundation.org/blog/blog/a-summary-of-census-ii-open-source-software-application-libraries-the-world-depends-on)) of these dependencies are Open Source Software (OSS) components, and many of these are likely to get increased scrutiny from manufacturers in order to reduce security-related risks in their products.

 {: .align-right style="max-width: 38%; margin: 0 0 1em 2em !important;"}
 > [!TIP]
 > **How do I know _Who_ I am relying on?**
-> * Components have Projects, which have Maintainers, Contributors and Communities.
+> * OSS Components have Projects, which have Maintainers, Contributors and Communities.
-> * Communities may include Contributors from Businesses like your own.
+> * Communities may consist of Contributors working for Businesses, unpaid Volunteers or others.
-> * These are the people who your business rely on to find and fix bugs, vulnerabilities, and other issues.

-The implication is that there is a need for all affected businesses to come to terms with their role in the ecosystem, and what the rules of engagement are in the particular communities they depend on.
+This means there is a need for all affected businesses to come to terms with their role in these OSS ecosystems, and what the rules of engagement are in the particular communities they depend on.
 Missteps may lead to alienating the maintainers businesses rely on - how can this be avoided?

 Let's first look at what problem needs to be solved, then describe the context it needs to be solved in, and finally look at a short check-list that can assist one towards good solutions.